Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/10/we-dont-need-more-data-centers-part-1/index.md

 Given enough time, I think anyone will stop thinking of every project as "their baby".
 Given enough time, I think anyone will come to this realization.

 When I made that first One Paper Game, it obviously took me many hours, lots of energy, and a big spoonful of optimism and hope that this would be "an amazing masterpiece".
-Now, many years later, I'm fine with deleting that first attempt because it's been superceded and surpassed in every way by dozens of other projects.
+Now, many years later, I'm fine with deleting that first attempt because it's been superseded and surpassed in every way by dozens of other projects.

 All of this to say: deprecate outdated and surpassed work.
 Keeping it around forever will waste precious storage space and energy, at no practical or tangible benefit.